Table of Contents

 NIST Password Guidelines for 2024

 The most recent NIST Password Guideline Guidelines are explained in the NIST Special Publication 800-63B Digital Identity Guidelines.
 These requirements focus primarily on the quality of the password and placement recommendations on how to: generate, use, store, verify and enhance passwords overall.
+The guidelines emphasize the importance of password length over complexity, following the NIST SP 800-63-3 guidelines, recommending a minimum length of eight characters for standard passwords.
 Below are five guidelines you should follow if you are looking to implement NIST password guidelines.

 1. Check passwords

 The length of a password is far more important than intricate passwords.
 The NIST advises a password policy that requires all user-created passwords to have at least the length of eight, and all auto-generated passwords to be at least six characters in length.
 Furthermore, it is recommended that the maximum length of a password should only be sixty-four characters.
 Every ASCII (American Standard Code for Information Interchange) character, including the space character, should be used in all NIST passwords.
+Additionally, salting and hashing stored passwords is a best practice for securely storing password data to prevent exposure of plain-text passwords to hackers and to make stored passwords harder to exploit.
 Furthermore, internet users should not be using consecutive characters (e.g., “5678”) or recurring characters (e.g., “bbbb”).

 2. Screen passwords against commonly used and breach password lists